jlegendary/500/1 - Arrays/1 - findPair/2 - method Two Notes.md

 Result:
-   The time complexity for 1 - findPair.c and 1 - findPair.java is both O(n^2)
+   The time complexity for 2 - findPair.c and 2 - findPair.java is both O(n log n)
    The space complexity for both is O(1).